 Let’s look at the models in more detail.

 Advertising-Based Video on Demand (AVOD)

 Of course, AVOD is much more flexible than the good old TV ads.
-It can come in various ways as Pre-, Mid-, and Post-Roll Video Ads, Companion Banner Ads, or even Customized Lead Capture Forms.
+It can come in various ways, such as Pre-, Mid-, and Post-Roll Video Ads, Companion Banner Ads, or Customized Lead Capture Forms.
 The good news is that ads can be tailored to the individual user and served based on the user’s watch history and interests.
 This selectivity makes them more effective for the advertisers and less frustrating for the viewers.

 Examples of ad-supported streaming services are YouTube, IMDb TV, Tubi TV.
 Other popular OTT platforms such as Vimeo, Brightcove, and IBM offer the AVOD model to their customers as ad-based monetization schemes are easy to set up and get a winning business model reaching a wider audience.

 Subscription-Based Video on Demand is probably the oldest and most popular way to monetize the content distribution service.
 It is identical to the traditional TV offer allowing the customer to watch the complete digital library for a recurring monthly fee.
 The subscription-based model is widely accepted by major streaming services platforms like Netflix, Hulu, HBO Go, Disney+, Amazon Prime Video, and other niche channels (thematic streaming providers).

 SVOD is managed by Video Paywall – a software that restricts free access to digital content.
 Implementing a flexible Video Paywall defines the admission and allows the service providers to set various subscription plans to different content libraries.
 This functionality enables a more flexible price formation, which benefits both the service provider and the subscribers.
 SVOD is very advantageous for the users as they can opt out quickly and change the service provider, which motivates the latter to keep enhancing the service and content.